Lalla Rookh €

 Surinam was a Dutch colony on the north coast of Brazil.
-African slaves were taken there to work in plantations and, post slavery, workers from Indonesia, China and India were taken there as paid labour.
+African slaves were taken there to work in plantations and, post-slavery, workers from Indonesia, China and India were taken there as paid labor.
 All those cultures had distinct cuisines that they mixed and merged with local ingredients half the globe away from where they originated.
 Suriname was granted independence in 1975 and the Surinamese were given the option to stay there or move to the Netherlands and half came here, bringing with them their rich and eclectic cooking traditions.

 If you are staying out East then try this place.
 It really is a local eating house with no frills and questionable taste in light fittings but excellent food!